 Well here’s a shocker, Salsa.
 Probably the most recognized Colombian activity worldwide, Salsa plays a major role in the fabric of this country.
 Everywhere and anywhere has it.
 Although as not infamous as Cali, you can’t go one day without finding somewhere to Salsa.

-Colombian Street food is sold almost everywhere and almost every time of the day, it’s impossible to miss or not try this staple street food.
+Colombian Street food is sold almost everywhere and almost every time of the day.
+Tow foods you will see constantly are: Empanadas & Arepas.
 As bad as they are for the body, they are delicious and easy on the wallet.
 Just another way you can stretch your budget here.

-Arepas are a staple food throughout the city.
 You will notice multiple versions as there is the Colombian and Venezuelan version.
 Some will be served with cheese, chocolate or neither.
-Have your pick as they are available throughout the day just about anywhere.
+Fruits and juices are also a mainstay on the Colombian Street Food scene